skip to content

 Recruitment practices in times of demographic change: The case of Japan

-Due to a shrinking number of employable graduates, companies in industrialised nations have increasingly faced problems in hiring qualified young people.
-This situation is particularly pronounced in Japan, where companies are competing for the best talents.
-Based on a multi-stakeholder perspective, this study examines changes in the Japanese recruitment system from the viewpoint of companies, university career centres and external organisations involved in recruitment.
-Using in-depth interviews with these stakeholders, this study investigates how recruitment practices in Japan have changed, which guidelines for recruitment are currently followed by companies, and to what extent traditional recruitment practices still prevail.
+Due to the shrinking number of employable university graduates, companies in industrialised countries are finding it increasingly difficult to recruit qualified young people.
+This situation is particularly pronounced in Japan, where companies are competing for the best talent.
+Taking a multi-stakeholder perspective, this study examines the changes in the Japanese recruitment system from the perspective of companies, university career centres and external organisations involved in recruitment.

-As the results show, recruiting activities in Japan have accelerated over the last years with companies trying to recruit university students early in their studies to secure qualified talents.
-In the context of this study also the implications of the findings for Japan and other industrialised countries with similar demographic problems are discussed.
+Based on in-depth interviews with these stakeholders, this study examines how recruitment practices in Japan have changed, what recruitment guidelines are currently followed by companies and to what extent traditional recruitment practices still prevail.
+As the results show, recruitment activities in Japan have accelerated in recent years, with companies seeking to recruit university students early in their studies in order to secure qualified talent.
+This study also discusses the implications of the findings for Japan and other industrialised countries with similar demographic problems.